 You could easily spend a day lounging on the private white sands of Weekapaug Beach, reading a book against the backdrop of Block Island, Montauk and the Rhode Island coastline.
 But you’ll likely be tempted to celebrate spring by biking to Watch Hill, kayaking around the inn’s estuary, playing croquet, or sailing a restored Beetlecat on Quonochontaug Pond.
-The inn offers many other complimentary activities, including daily culinary classes, spa and wellness clinics, and astronomy nights.
+The Weekapaug Inn offers many other complimentary activities, including daily culinary classes, spa and wellness clinics, and astronomy nights.
 After a $20 million renovation, the property reopened in 2012 with farm-to-table dining options and 31 rooms and four suites with a modern-meets-colonial revival aesthetic as soothing as the views outside your window.
-Rooms from $225, weekapauginn.com.

 Bedford Post Inn | Hudson Valley, NY

-How to get there: Take Metro North to Bedford Hills Station, then a cab ride ($18) to the inn.
-The train ticket is $11.75/one way off peak and the ride takes 69 minutes.
+How to get there: Take Metro-North to Bedford Hills Station, then a cab ride ($25) to the inn.
+The train ticket is $12.75/one way off peak and the ride takes 69 minutes.

 Jedediah Hawkins Inn | Long Island, NY